laelbarlow/typhaon/README.md

 ## Caveats

-This workflow depends heavily on the assumptions you make when constructing the set of input FASTA files.
+- This workflow depends heavily on the assumptions you make when constructing the set of input FASTA files.
 In particular, this workflow assumes that all (or almost all) of the sequences within each of the input FASTA files are orthologous.
 So, you need a considerable amount of prior information based on exploratory analyses allowing you to make informed judgments about what sequences are likely to be orthologous before running this workflow.
+- It would be rather difficult to adapt this workflow to a project without significant prior experience with Python and Linux shell scripting.

 ## License